Particular/Workshop.NServiceBus/exercises/06/README.md

 - Make the process compatible with automated deployments
 - Host endpoints in Docker

-In this execise we will deploy Sales, Billing and Shipping to docker but keep the ClientUI running locally so that we can easier interact with it via the console.
+In this exercise we will deploy Sales, Billing and Shipping to docker but keep the ClientUI running locally so that we can easier interact with it via the console.

 ## Step 1